Public Sector Decarbonisation Scheme (PSDS)

 What is it for?

 The Public Sector Decarbonisation Scheme (PSDS) is a fund dedicated to heat decarbonisation and capital energy efficiency projects in non-domestic public sector buildings across England, such as hospitals, libraries, museums and the MOD estate.
-The funding is provided by BEIS and the scheme is delivered by Salix Finance.
+DESNZ provides the funding, and Salix Finance delivers the scheme.

 Key changes